Fmstrat/wintile/README.md

  it will shrink by 1 column

 - `<Super>`+`<Down>` will maximize your tile with a few different levels
-	- If you're already maximized in 4 col mode, it will downsize in the center at double-width
+	- If you're already maximized in 4/5 col mode, it will downsize in the center leaving 1 column on either side
 	- If maximized vertically, it will shrink to the bottom row
 	- If minimizing is enabled, the tile will disappear to the task bar